 A bugbase is a vital part of your QA testing, keeping a record of all issues that have appeared in your software.
 When analyzing these bugs, quality assurances testers use two types of terms: severity and priority.
 While people often confuse these terms as the same, they have their own meanings:

-While its application does vary somewhat from project to project, severity always measures just how bad a particular bug is.
-Crashes, data loss and security flaws tend to have the highest severity, while typos and minor graphical misalignments tend to be of the lowest severity.
+While its application does vary somewhat from project to project, severity always measures how serious a particular bug is.
+Crashes, data loss, and security flaws have the highest severity, while typos and minor graphical misalignments have the lowest severity.

-Priorities are usually assigned by a project manager who is familiar with a project’s technical and business requirements.
-While there is some definite congruence between priority and severity at the highest levels—crashes and data loss always need to be addressed quickly—they often differ considerably with moderate to lower-severity issues.
-For example, an educational app typically places correcting typos and pedagogical logic at a higher priority than does a game, while a consumer-focused app may regard ease of use issues as higher priorities.
+Priorities measure the importance of an issue to a particular project phase.
+They are often assigned by a project manager familiar with a project’s technical and business requirements.
+While there is some congruence between priority and severity at the highest levels—crashes and data loss always need to be addressed quickly—they often differ considerably with moderate to lower-severity issues.
+For example, an educational app typically places correcting typos and pedagogical logic at a higher priority than a game.
+In contrast, a consumer-focused app may regard ease of use issues as higher priorities.

 To learn more about our bugbase, contact Beta Breakers today.